wingkwong/leetcode-the-hard-way/solutions/2000-2099/2017-grid-game-medium.md

 };
 ```

-{% hint style="info" %}
-Further Question 1: What is the maximum points collected by robot 1?
+> Further Question 1: What is the maximum points collected by robot 1?
-{% endhint %}

 <details>